Undersea Trilogy: Plot summary

 David Craken, a firm believer in the existence of sea serpents, disappears in search of them only to reappear drifting offshore months later.
 His friend Jim Eden and members of the Sub-Sea Academy retrace David's journey and soon run into the strange creatures that had been only mythical before.

 Reception

 Galaxy reviewer Floyd C. Gale praised the novel for its "fast and furious" action.

 Undersea City

 Undersea City is the third volume of the trilogy.
 It was first published by Gnome Press in 1958 in an edition of 5,000 copies, of which only 3,000 were bound.

 Plot summary

 Krakatoan Dome was specifically designed to cope with the tremors of its earthquake prone area.
 Problems begin when more quakes occur than had been expected, which many experts suspect are being artificially created.
 The Sub-Sea Academy assigns Jim Eden to investigate, because of his experience working underwater, and also because his uncle is the prime suspect.

 Reception

 Floyd C. Gale reviewed the book as follows:

+Frankly and honestly, a gee-whiz yarn, it reaches its target—youngsters—with plenty of mystery, action, and suspense."